 Students are required to take a minimum of 16 weeks of electives, with at least 8 weeks at FSU COM (i.e., internal electives).
-One of these electives must be in a core medicine topic to round out the general medicine education of each AY2024-2025 Clerkship Years Policies and Procedures Manual Page 5 of 12 student, and only three (3) electives can be taken in the same discipline.
+One of these electives must be in a core medicine topic to round out the general medicine education of each student, and only three (3) electives can be taken in the same discipline.
 Students may also use an elective to satisfy the graduation requirement to spend at least 4 weeks training in a residency program, if not met during a required clerkship in the third or fourth year.
 Electives during the fourth year enable the student to select educational experiences in areas of medicine outside required clerkships to explore specialty options, rotate at residency programs, participate in unique educational experiences such as research or international experiences, and strengthen their knowledge and skills in areas they may need to improve.